 "Keeping adolescent girls in school might be the most effective thing we can do to imporve the human condition.
 I am proud that we are leading the way." - Melissa Prandi

-We're thrilled to announce that 2024 is off to a great start for MPCF.
-We currently have 159 children enrolled and fully engaged full time in boarding school and are grateful for the financial support to continue this important work.
-We're proud of our two university graduates, Angella who is 23 years old and Martha who is 24.
+We're thrilled to announce that 2024 was so successful for us at The Melissa Prandi Children Foundation.
+We're proud of our 6 University graduates including Angella who is 23 years old and Martha who is 24.
 Angella is working full time and very appreciative of all the support she has received from MPCF.
 She is the charter president of the brand new Rotaract club in Uganda.
 Martha graduated at the end of 2023 and looks forward to sustainable and productive professional growth.
-Jamal will be graduating in March as a dental surgeon.
-We also have three more students who will be graduating college this year, an accomplishment which would have never been possible without our sponsorship and support.
-4 more young adults will be entering university this August.
-We set a big goal to provide hygiene kits and education to 8,000 girls this year and are well on our way with 1,675 thus far.
+Jamal graduated in March to pursue his career as a dental surgeon.

 Our community sewing center continues to do tremendous work, significantly increasing the numbers of hygiene kits produced and empowering us to more easily distribute them to more girls and young women in the community.